MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 		Get-MgDirectoryRole

-14. The prior two commands displayed the Service Support Administrator role and its corresponding object ID.
-You're now ready to assign Patti Fernandez to this role.
-You should begin by creating a variable that captures the Service Support Administrator template object.
-When you type in the following command, paste (**Ctrl+V**) in the Service Support Administrator template ID that you copied in the prior step. <br/>
+14. You're now ready to assign Patti Fernandez to the newly activated Service Support Administrator role.

-	At the command prompt, type the following command, press Ctrl+V to paste in the template ID at the appropriate spot in the command, and press Enter: <br/>

-		$ServiceSupportRoleTemplate = @{ RoleTemplateID = "paste in template ID" }  <br/>

 15. You now want to verify that Patti has been assigned to the Service Support Administrator role.
 Displaying the users assigned to a role is a two-step process in PowerShell.
 You will begin by creating a macro command ($role) that states that anytime $role is used in a cmdlet, it should retrieve all users assigned to whichever role name you are validating.  <br/>